meatsby/meatsby.github.io/content/AWS SAA-C03/AWS SAA-C03 Notes.md

 - AWS Config rules = to check resources that are not properly tagged
 - AWS Shield Advanced = ELB, CF, GA, R53

-- Direct Connect vs VPN vs VPC endpoint & PrivateLink
+- Direct Connect vs VPN
+	- PrivateLink with VPC endpoint allows to connect services across different accounts and VPCs
 - DR RPO/RTO order
 - DDB PITR vs AWS Backup
 	- PITR = recover table to any point in time in a rolling 35 day window
 	- Backup = for long-term archiving and retention
 - Glue Job Bookmarks = prevent re-processing old data
-- S3 Legal Hold?
+- S3 Legal Hold
+    - Protect the object indefinitely, independent from the retention period
+    - Can be freely placed and removed using the `s3:PutObjectLegalHold` IAM permission
 - Control Tower vs SCPs
 - CloudFront field-level encryption profile?
 - Storage Gateway